Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-logging-onto-cloud.md

     The command `chmod` (change access mode) makes your login key file accessible to you only (and non-accessible to any other potential users of your computer), a condition that is required and checked by the program `ssh` that you will use next to login to your AWS instance.
 You will learn about file access permissions later in the course.

-If you were skipping the steps above having already made your `cloudspan` folder, here is where you shoud pay attention again.

 ## Login into your instance with ssh

 1. Copy and paste the command in the Code box below to your *terminal*, but **replace** `NNN` with the number in your login key file name.